Frequently Asked Questions About Diagnosing Pilonidal

 - “Does weight have anything to do with it?”

 - It is generally suggested that being overweight does encourage Pilonidal Disease but is not a sole cause.
 Pilonidal Disease occurs most frequently in those with deep natal cleft (aka: your crack), as most of us gain weight, out butts get bigger and the cleft gets deeper.
 The deeper the cleft, the more moisture and debris that gets trapped in it and the more pressure created when sitting/standing.
 Plumper buttocks also create a greater seal that keeps out oxygen and provides a happy living accommodation for anaerobic bacteria to thrive.

 - Very rarely.
 As of 1999, fewer than 50 cases have been reported and those were mostly in people who had refused treatment for many, many years.
 When you undergo surgery, your doctor will probably send the tissue to the lab for testing just to be sure.

 - “Can you get Pilonidal Cysts in other places?”

-- You may run across references to Pilonidals in other body regions, but technically a Pilonidal occurs in the natal cleft area only.
-There are similar type cysts that have been reported in the Umbilicus (Navel), on the breast, in the pubic region and in the armpit…these locations suggest Hidradenitis Supperativa, rather than Pilonidal Disease.
+- You may run across references to Pilonidals in other body regions, but technically a Pilonidal occurs in the buttock cleft area only.
+There are similar type abscesses that have been reported in the Umbilicus (Navel), on the breast, in the pubic region and in the armpit…these locations suggest Hidradenitis Supperativa, rather than Pilonidal Disease.
 There is a similar disease called Barbers Pilonidal Sinus that is caused by hair digging into the soft tissues between the fingers that tends to occur on animal groomers and barbers.

 - “What does the abscess/cyst feel like?”